 The last bus leaves the top at 4:50pm, so keep that in mind, otherwise you are walking down.

 Feeling adventurous?
-You can hike to the Eagle's Nest from the Ofnerboden parking lot.
+You can do your own walking tour to the Eagle's Nest from the Ofnerboden parking lot.
 It's about an hour and a half to two hour hike with an elevation gain of about 563 m (1847 ft).

 - Ofnerboden Parking Lot: It's about an hour and a half to two hour hike with an elevation gain of about 563 m (1847 ft).